ndonolli/imaginathan-space-site/posts/the-curious-future-of-the-progressive-web-app.md

 title: The curious future of the progressive web app
 date: 2020-07-07T19:13:55.849Z
 author: Nathan Donolli
-summary: also, what even is a progressive web app?
+summary: "aka: help I don't even know what this is"
 tags:
   - PWA
   - web